top of page

 DREAM PROJECTS

-• A book featuring a disabled main character whose disability realistically affects the way they navigate space—bonus points if it’s a thoughtful take on an adventure story
+• Disabled main character(s) whose disabilities realistically affect the way they navigate space—bonus points if it’s a thoughtful take on an adventure story.

 DEFINITE PASS